-Conceptually, the splitting of grids into smaller blocks should also improve the communication load balance $LB{comm}$ .
+Conceptually, the splitting of grids into smaller blocks should also improve the communication load balance LB{comm} .
 Clearly, Case 3 does not have the best overall communication load balance, and Case 2 has poorer quality than Case 1.
 These results indicate that the optimal choice of the splitting parameters maxnb and maxgrd depends on the number of processors used.
 However, in our experiments, we wanted a fixed grid system independent of the processor count.
-Note that because of the complexity of OVERFLOW-D, grid splitting has been implemented in only one coordinate direction at this time for the near-body grids.
+We should also note that because of the complex nature of OVERFLOW-D, grid splitting has been implemented in only one coordinate direction at this time for the near-body grids.
 Even if it were available in multiple directions, most grids would not benefit due to boundary condition and viscous direction splitting restrictions.

 Finally, parallel scalability also improves with more blocks.
-This can be observed by comparing the $T{exec}$ times in Tables 1 and 2.
+This can be observed by comparing the T{exec} times in Tables 1 and 2.
 In fact, we obtain superlinear speedup between 32 and 64 processors for Cases 2 and 3.
-This occurs partly because as P increases, a larger fraction of the problem fits in cache.
-Also, $T{exec}$ decreases consistently for Case 3 all the way to the maximum number of processors used.
+Also, T{exec} decreases consistently for Case 3 all the way to the maximum number of processors used.
 Overall, our grid splitting investigations show that a larger number of smaller blocks improves computational load balance and parallel scalability; however, there is a tradeoff since a large number of splits adversely affects efficiency due to an increase in the surface-to-volume ratio of grid points.